jglovier/jglovier.github.io/_case-studies/appendto/implementing-the-responsive-redesign-of-time-com.md

 ## Responsive approach

-Given the design approach by TIME.com's team utilizing consistent spacing between layout elements throughout the design's breakpoints, we used margin and padding in set pixel values for most spacing, and allowed percentage based widths with a fixed max width of 1122px to handle the responsive content flow.
+Given the design decision by TIME.com's team to utilize consistent spacing between layout elements throughout the design's breakpoints, we chose to use margin and padding in absolute pixel values for most spacing, and allowed percentage based widths within a fixed max-width of 1122px to handle the responsive content flow.

-To handle the sidebar which appeared on many of the template layouts and appeared at a consistent width until a much smaller breakpoint, we used a negative margin the same width as the element which effectively removed it from the block flow, allowing it to remain at it's full width while the rest of the layout around it fluidly responded to the viewport width.
+To handle the sidebar which appeared on many of the template layouts and appeared at a consistent width until a much smaller breakpoint, we used a negative margin the same width as the element which effectively removed it from the block flow, allowing it to remain at it's full width while the rest of the layout around it fluidly adapted to the viewport width.

-Implementing TIME's design presented a few unique problems to solve.
+Implementing TIME's design also presented a few unique problems to solve.

 ### Transforming site header and footer navigation menus

+The design of the site header and footer called for main news category menu's that transformed at major breakpoints, reducing columns as the width shrunk down.

+In the header, the horizontally displayed menu turned into a hidden dropdown menu at smaller widths.

+The challenge with this design was that

 ### Pseudo responsive advertising